RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 Above parameters instruct Gunicorn to use Gevent with 1001 worker connections, for each of 4 worker processes.
 For further information on the arguments for Gunicorn, refer to its [official documentation](http://docs.gunicorn.org/en/stable/settings.html).

 ### 5. Add script to start the application with Gunicorn
 Add a new file 'runapp.sh' inside the `scripts` folder.
 This script will be executed when starting the Docker container, and start serving the Flask application using Gunicorn and Gevent.
-Note how the bash script will use environmental variables, so that parameters can be overridden when running containers and have default values in Dockerfile.
+Note how the bash script will use environmental variables, so that parameters can be overridden when running containers and can have default values in Dockerfile.

 ```bash
 #!/bin/sh